kmahyyg/clash_linuxupd/README.md

 ## Usage

+- Clone the repo into `~/.local/clash_linuxupd`
 - Change config (ports, dns, allow-lan) in `user-subscribe.json.eg`
 - Rename `user-subscribe.json.eg` to `user-subscribe.json` and copy to `~/.config/clash`
 - Insert your managed subscription config file URL into json
 - Copy the `clash_linuxupd.service` into `/etc/systemd/system`
 - Run `systemctl daemon-reload` and `systemctl enable clash_linuxupd` to enable autorestart.
 - Finally `systemctl start clash_linuxupd` to start service.

+## Disclaimer

+I'm not take any responsibility for any of your loss or malfunction.

 # Licence